Oregon–Oregon State rivalry

 The Oregon–Oregon State rivalry (formerly known as the Civil War) is a college rivalry between the University of Oregon and Oregon State University.
 The rivalry is one of the oldest in the nation, dating back to 1894 when the two universities' football teams first met.
 Although the college football game is the most popular rivalry, the two universities have noted rivalry games in every sport that both sponsor.
 There is also an academic rivalry between the schools on occasion, and competitions for community services such as blood drives take place often.

+Rivalry series

+The schools started to officially keep track of the overall series at the start of the 1999–2000 school year with the introduction of the Northwest Dodge Dealers Civil War Series.
+To determine the overall winner, points are awarded to schools depending on the outcomes of Civil War games in various sports.
+PacificSource will sponsored the series through 2015, known as the PacificSource Civil War Series.
+Following this, Safeway took over as the primary sponsor.
+With athletes, alumni, and boosters questioning the name, usage of the "Civil War" name was officially discontinued in 2020 amid a wave of name changes sparked by the George Floyd protests, though the name is still colloquially used by fans of both teams.
+As of 2026, the series is known as The Oregon-Oregon State Rivalry Series, presented by Safeway-Albertsons, PacificSource Health Plans, Your Local Toyota Dealers and First Interstate Bank.